Are interest rates rising and what does it mean for me?

 Why is the base rate high?

-The base rate increased multiple times over 2023 because the Bank of England was trying to stop consumers from spending and borrowing as much.
 By keeping the base rate high the Bank of England has been trying to slow down consumer activity, which means companies can’t increase their prices so quickly.
-So far this has been working, reducing inflation from the 11.1% peak in October 2022 to 2.0%.
-Now that inflation has fallen, the Bank has begun to cut the base rate, starting in August 2024 by cutting it to 5.0%.
+So far this has been working, reducing inflation from the 11.1% peak in October 2022 to 2.8%.
+But inflation is remaining stubborn, so although the Bank of England voted to cut the base rate in February to 4.5%, the next cut might not come until May.

 How high will interest rates go?